BioSchemas/map2model/README.md

     1. **Expected Type:** Expectedd type for the property suggested by schema.org selected type.
     1. **Description:**: Description of the property from the schema.org vocabulary for the selected type.
   + **bioschemas:** These columns are defined for the properties that will be in the Bioschemas Specification file.
-    1. **SubProperties:** The subproperties of an specific property, should be listed inn the following format <subProperty_Name>: <subProperty_Type> and if you have multiples subproperties they should be separated by coma (,) as in this example  <subProperty_Name1>: <subProperty_Type1>, <subProperty_Name2>: <subProperty_Type2>, <subProperty_Name3>: <subProperty_Type3>... and so on.
+    1. **BSC Description:** If is considered an additional description for the property, here can be aded an additional text that complements the schema.org description.
-    1. **Minimum Fields:** The template gives three options for the property specification of the new Bioschemas Type, Minimum, Recomended or Optional.
+    1. **Marginality:** The template gives three options for the property specification of the new Bioschemas Type, Minimum, Recomended or Optional.
     1. **Cardinalitry:**	The template gives you the two possible cardinalyties in a Bioschemas Specification (ONE or Many).
     1. **Controlled Vocabulary:**
-      + A list of words separated by comas (,) precedeed by the Word "LIST - "
-        > "<LIST - ONE, TWO, THREE...>"

-      + A list of ontologies following the syntax <Ontology_Name>:<Ontology_URL>, if you need to put more than one separate eachontology with comas (,), the ontology list should be preceeded by the word "ONTOLOGY - ".
-        > "<ONTOLOGY - ontologyname1:URL1, ontologyname2:URL2, ontologyname3:URL3...>"
+      + This field contains a list of terms or ontologies, terms are words, that are separated by a coma, and an onlology is composed by a name_space:url.
+      > This are three possible accepted values:
+      > 1. red, green, blue, pallete3:htt://ontlology.pallete3.org
+      > 1. pallete1:htt://ontlology.pallete1.org, pallete2:htt://ontlology.pallete2.org, pallete3:htt://ontlology.pallete3.org
+      > 1. red, green, blue, white

   + **USE CASE**
     - **USE CASE NAME**